How to apply for course accreditation

 Refer to the AQTF 2021 Standards for Accredited Courses.
 These standards outline the design requirements.

-Course proposal declaration
+Course concept proposal

 We will tell you if your proposal is inconsistent with the AQTF 2021 Standards for Accredited Courses.
 If it is, the proposal will not progress and no fees will be charged.